b-s-code/board/new_architecture_idea.md

 2. The following occur in a loop:

     - User perfoms an action.

     - Action triggers an event.

-    - Event handler calls a pure function, passing board state and required data to make user's requested change.
+    - Event handler calls a pure function, which takes in board state and required data, in order to return a board state with user's requested change.

     - Event handler assigns the return value of the pure function to the global board state.

-    - Board state, but not necessarily GUI now represents what user wants.
+    - Board state now represents what user wants, but the GUI may not.

     - Event handler makes any necessary changes to application state, raises an outdated GUI event then returns.

     - Outdated GUI event handler calls appropriate render function.

-    - Render function deletes a bunch of stuff from the DOM, reads from app state and board state, draws everything and sets up event handlers to respond to user's next action.
+    - Render function deletes most stuff from the DOM, reads from app state and board state, draws everything and sets up event handlers to respond to the set of actions that are possible for the user to take next.

-So what code to write?

-We'll have a rendering function for each guiViewMode.
-Each should be void, take no params, only read from (never write to) application and board states, and should affect the DOM.
-Each is responsible for creating event handlers for all and only possible user actions that may be taken for that rendered view.
-Any modification of board and application state should be left to event handlers, and they'll accomplish the board state modification by calling pure functions and assigning the return value to global board state.
-They can modify application state themselves though.

-Also need functions for:

-- loading board state from file
-- exporting board state to file and initiating download
-- constructing a default board state

-Other thoughts...

-The initialization function will have to:

-- call either the board state constructing function or the board state loading function, depending on user choice
+3. User quits by just closing the browser tab, saving their data first if desired.